-Operating under century old management and funding structures have been putting us at risk in the managed floodplain.
-Now, thanks to the Oregon State Legislature, we have a chance to form a new special district that will be able to modernize the way the local levee system is managed and to make a more robust set of financial tools available to support the system going forward.
-This new district will have two different board configurations at different times.
+The managed floodplain along the Columbia River has been managed the same way for the last century.
+Now, thanks to the Oregon State Legislature, we have the opportunity to establish a new special district that will be able to modernize the way the local levee system is managed, contribute to the ecological health of the watershed, and to make a more robust set of financial tools available to support the system going forward.
+According to the authorizing legislation, this new district will have two different board configurations at different times.
 First, an initial 17-member board will be responsible for organizing the district and setting up a sustainable revenue structure.
 Once the revenue structure is in place, the initial board can call for the dissolution of the four existing drainage districts.
 At that point, the initial board will transition to a permanent structure of 9 board members who are responsible for the ongoing oversight of the district.
-Read more about the legislation here
+You can read more about the legislation here.

-Everyone is welcome to submit their name for consideration for one of the five positions appointed by the Governor.
+Submit your name for consideration for one of the five positions appointed by the Governor!
 To indicate your interest:

 - complete the interest form on the Governor’s Executive Appointments webpage

 - gather supplemental materials like your resume, a statement of interest, and/or any endorsements* you would like to submit

 or mail them to: Office of the Governor, Executive Appointments | 900 Court Street NE, Room 160| Salem, OR 97301-4075

 Please submit your interest form and materials as soon as possible.
 The goal is to have the initial board appointed by April 2020.

 The appointment process for each of the governmental bodies listed above is different.
 If you are interested in pursuing an appointment to one of those positions, we encourage you to reach out to leadership within those agencies.

 *If you are seeking an appointment as a representative of a business, non-profit, or neighborhood, we strongly recommend including a letter of nomination or endorsement with the materials you submit to the Governor’s office.